-Most SaaS businesses use free trial offers as their sole method of lead generation.
+Most SaaS businesses use free trial or demo offers as their primary method of lead generation.
 Whilst this can help attract and convert relatively sales-qualified leads, it does nothing to attract visitors that are still in the research stage of the buying process.

 That's where content creation comes in.
-Regular blogging increases search engine and social media visibility, and attracts a ton of visitors from earlier buying stages.
-By pairing blog posts with a valuable content offer (like a whitepaper or eBook), you can start converting a much larger portion of your audience into leads - from tentative researchers, through to ready-to-buy prospects.
+Regular blogging increases search engine and social media visibility, and attracts the many potential visitors in earlie stages of the buying process.
+By pairing blog posts with a valuable content offer (like a whitepaper or eBook), you can start converting a larger portion of your audience into leads - from tentative researchers, through to ready-to-buy prospects.